FREQUENTLY ASKED QUESTIONS ABOUT COUNSELLING

-If for any reason, you don't feel you are comfortable sharing with your counsellor, they are not the right fit for you.
-Finding the right counsellor may be a longer process than you might think but having someone you feel understands you can be enormously impactful in your recovery process.
+If for any reason, you don't feel comfortable sharing with your counsellor, they are likely not the right fit for you.
+Finding the right counsellor can be a lengthy process at times, but having someone you feel understands you can be enormously impactful in your recovery process.
 Find more information on this in our blog post - How Do I Find The Best Therapist For Me?

 Absolutely!
-All of our counsellors and administrators are either allies or members of the community and will work to make you comfortable.
-Our current office space is equipped with a gender-neutral washroom and a small pride flag to let you know you are safe.
+All of our counsellors and administrators are either allies or members of the 2SLGBTQIA+ community and will work to make you comfortable.
+Our offices are all equipped with gender-neutral washrooms and a pride flag on the door to let you know you are safe.

 Do I need a referral?

-No!
+You don't!
 We do not require a referral to use our services.
-However, we accept referrals in need of
+However, we accept referrals in need of high-quality care.

 Where are you located?